ONSdigital/dp-cantabular-metadata-extractor-api/devstack/README.md

 ## General scripts for Cantabular Import Journey

+Create an "ons" directory and copy the shell scripts in this directory into it and run those copies.

+A description of the scripts follows.

 * scs.sh

 This is a wrapper script I forked after being given it by members of Team B which